 And by following the instructions below, you can do that impressively.

-How Do You Structure the Format for Technical Documentation?
+How Do You Structure Technical Documentation?

 The format for technical documentation determines the structure to use.